-These cookies begin as a little ball which is then rolled in finely chopped pecans.
-We used Millican Pecans and have a nice Giveaway going on for you to win a gift set from Millican.
-Scroll down to enter.
+These Chocolate Turtle cookies begin as a little ball which is then rolled in finely chopped pecans.

 How in the world could you possibly make a Chocolate cookie any better?
 Melted caramel of course!
 The recipe is below.
 Don’t panic, making this caramel center is super easy with only 2 ingredients!
 You can do it!

 There is a resting period after the caramel center is added.
-That is the hardest part of this recipe, waiting to eat one because you have to allow the caramel to cool.
+That is the hardest part of this recipe, waiting to eat one because you have to allow the caramel to cool and set.